 - No room, poor comfort — A tent offers the ability to sit up and have your morning coffee with your stuff inside.
 Not so with most emergency bivys and some of the larger ones, too.
 In sustained weather, a tent is a much better place to wait out a storm.
-Check the weather before you go, if inclement weather is imminent, a tent or tarp with more coverage might be your best bet.
-That being said, if you're going light, and are armed with the Outdoor Research Alpine or Helium, you might be able to cram everything inside.
-Do a "Dry" run before you go!
-No pun intended.
+Check the weather before you go; if inclement weather is imminent, a tent or tarp with more coverage might be your best bet.
+That being said, if you're going light and are armed with the Outdoor Research Helium, you might be able to cram everything inside.
+Do a "Dry" run before you go.

-- Solo only — If you had two or more people, an ultralight tent will typically offer a better solution than two bivys when you add up the weight and size.
-That said, if you have multiple people and utilize a tarp, having emergency style bivys along can augment the tarp and offer extra warmth and protection in nasty storms and cold weather.
+- Solo only — If you had two or more people, an ultralight tent would typically offer a better solution than two bivys when you add up the weight and size.
+That said, if you have multiple people and utilize a tarp, having emergency-style bivys along can augment the tarp and offer extra warmth and protection in nasty storms and cold weather.

 - Not great in sustained rain — Some bivys have an opening for breathing at the top that is not fully covered (in fact, it needs to be a bit open to provide proper air).
 You can roll over and sleep on your stomach to prevent rain from coming in or put a jacket over your head.
 Some ultralight enthusiasts use a tarp in combination, which can provide a much better solution in the rain than a bivy alone.